GrosQuildu/agh_linear_programming/README.md

 # AGH linear programming
-Solver for (not necessary) linear problems, using monte-carlo method
+Solver for (not necessary) linear problems, using monte-carlo method.
+University project.

 ### Linear problems
 Linear programming is a method to obtain "the best" set of values restricted to some linear conditions.